HISTORY TIMELINE OF ISTANBUL

 Istanbul will without fail be conquered.
-What an excellent commander is he who will take it, And what excellent soldiers will his soldiers be?
+What an excellent commander he, who will take it and what excellent soldiers will his soldiers be?
 Hadith (traditions of the Prophet)

 The Byzantine Great Palace which had stood between Hagia Sophia and the Hippodrome had been looted and razed during the Latin occupation.
 With the restoration of the Byzantine rulers in 1261, they used the Palace of Blakhernai situated inside the land walls where they descended to join the sea walls along the Golden Horn.
 Immediately after the conquest, Mehmed II had a fortress and palace built in the area which was to become known as Beyazit west of Hagia Sophia.
 A large bazaar was constructed beneath the walls of the fortress.